On the fence whether you should find out your baby’s gender? Here are 10 practical reasons you should find out as soon as possible.

 You can tell your family and friends the joyous news

 Who doesn’t love gender reveal parties?
 They make baby showers even more exciting when there’s a colour explosion coming out of a balloon, or a cake to be carved up revealing if baby is a he or a she.
 Your friends and family will love being there to find out your baby’s gender.

 I always loved my friend’s hot pink pram.
 Buying a green one because I had surprise babies and as it turned out… I had two girls.
 Would have loved a pink pram.
 I did settle for a purple stroller in the toddler years but that was nowhere near as fun as my friend’s pink pram.
 And why stop there?
 Nappy bags, blankets… we had truckloads of lemon, lime, white and grey because nobody dared go for pink or blue without knowing who was arriving shortly.

 You can prepare siblings for their new play mate’s arrival

 Don’t you just love those videos of the kids who get mega disappointed when they hear the new baby isn’t the gender they wanted?
 Well it’s better that they get those tears of disappointment out of the way before the baby arrives isn’t it?
 Then you can talk to them about their new baby as a he or she to prepare them for their pending arrival.

 You don’t have to close your eyes at the ultrasound

 You know the part where the ultrasound technician says “look away if you don’t want to know the baby’s gender”, well you can keep looking!
-I remember with my second baby making comments like “it looks nothing like it’s big sister…” I was fishing for a reaction.
-I got a very stoney “if you want to know I’ll tell you, otherwise stop probing for clues.”
+With my second baby making comments like “it looks nothing like it’s big sister…” It was just me fishing for a reaction.
+The response was to get a very stoney “if you want to know I’ll tell you, otherwise stop probing for clues.”
 Okay… message received.